rotki/rotki/frontend/dev-proxy/README.md

 - `BACKEND` The url of the real backend.
 (Default: `http://localhost:4242`)
 - `PREMIUM_COMPONENT_DIR` The premium components directory.
 (Optional)

+You can provide this configuration in a `.env` file in the `dev-proxy` directory.

 ## Starting the proxy

 After entering the directory you have to run the following commands: